crispy-pepper/WRO_2024/README.md

 **2. Turbo Pi**
  - Using Raspberry Pi Imager, copy the TurboPi operating system onto a microSD card
  - Insert into the Raspberry Pi

+**3. Connecting to the Raspberry Pi**
+   - Download and install RealVNC from [https://www.realvnc.com/en/connect/download/viewer/]
+   - Plug in the Raspberry and wait until wifi access point “HW-xxxxxx” shows up in your wifi list
+   - Launch RealVNC and create a new connection with server `192.168.149.1`
+       - Username: pi
+       - Password: raspberry
+   -
+**3. Auto-running the program**
+  - Transfer OpenChallengeFinal.py/ObstacleChallengeFinal.py onto the Raspberry Pi and open command prompt
+  - Open command prompt and run `sudo nano /etc/rc.local`
+  - Add the line `sudo bash -c 'sudo python3 /home/pi/<<directory>>/<<filename.py>>' &` before `exit 0` and save and close
+  - Reboot the Raspberry Pi and the program should automatically run

 <br><br>
 ### Hardware
 **1. Disassembling the Chassis:**